Levar Fisher

-Levar Depree Fisher (born July 2, 1979) is a former American football linebacker in the National Football League.
-He was with the Arizona Cardinals (2002–2004) and in the off-season of 2005 the New Orleans Saints.
-He played college football at North Carolina State University.
+Levar Depree Fisher (born July 2, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the NC State Wolfpack.
+He was with the Arizona Cardinals from 2002 to 2004 and in the off-season of 2005 the New Orleans Saints.

-High school career
+Early life

 Fisher attended East Carteret High School in Beaufort, North Carolina, where he was a three-year letterman in football.
 As a senior, he rushed for 1043 yards on offense, and on defense, made 147 tackles (14 for losses).

 College career

 A four-year starter for the Wolfpack, Fisher was the ACC's Defensive Player of the Year in 2000 and a first-team All-ACC selection in 2000 and 2001.
 He finished his career with 492 tackles, 12 sacks and 9 fumbles caused.
 In 2000, he led the nation in tackles per game with 15.1.
 He was a 2001 Sports Illustrated first-team All-American LB, with Rocky Calmus and E. J. Henderson.